vertica/vertica-sql-go/README.md

 ## Acknowledgements

-We would like to thank the creators and contributors of the vertica-python library, and memebers of the Vertica team, for their help in understanding the wire protocol.
+We would like to thank the creators and contributors of the vertica-python library, and members of the Vertica team, for their help in understanding the wire protocol.